by Collyn Rivers – Updated 2020

 - Many consumers are unhappy about the quality of their RVs (see here and here)

-- Heavy or overweight Australian caravans are common on our roads.
+- Heavy or overweight Australian travel trailers are common on our roads.
 One RV service company estimates that 90% are overweight.
 Police checks show over 80% of all checked are overweight.
 One was by over 400 kg (880 lb).

 - Tow vehicles are lighter to meet emissions requirements.

-- Combining a light one with a heavy caravan, however, is a recipe for a rollover.
+- Combining a light one with a heavy travel trailer, however, is a recipe for a rollover.

 - Towing rules vary between each state and territory.